qleminhq601/Voice-Recognition-to-control-house-devices/README.md

 # Voice Recognition to Control House Devices

 This project allows controlling home appliances using voice commands.
-It includes firmware for ESP32, a PyQt Appoice Recognition to Control House Devices
+It includes firmware for ESP32, a PyQt App Voice Recognition to Control House Devices

 This project allows controlling home appliances using voice commands.
 It includes firmware for ESP32, a PyQt App, and a simple web interface.